fjoachim/pagekit/README.md

 Introduction
 ------------

-PageKit is a set of JavaScript classes based on [Prototype](http://www.prototypejs.org/) which provide features like menus.
+PageKit is a set of JavaScript classes based on [Prototype](http://www.prototypejs.org/) which provide features like menus and lists.

 PageMenu
 --------